-Here, finally, some tips for successful emails and calls.
-Let’s start with the email.
+Here, finally, are some tips for successful emails and calls.
+Let's start with the email.
 Here are some tips for making the first contact by email:

 - Choose an engaging email subject.
 The object must immediately capture the prospect's attention and avoid clichés at the same time.

 - Personalize the first line of your email.
 You must, at the beginning of your email, talk about your prospect, his business, rather than you.
 You have to come in to show him that you have a good understanding of his problems and characteristics.

 - Then show your prospect that you have a solution that can meet his challenges without falling into self-promotion.
 You must encourage him to continue reading the email.